JerryJames/Chaser/README.md

-# Chaser Theam, Its an wprdpress theam.
+# Chaser Theam,
+Its an WordPress theam.